MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 ![create a new shared image gallery in azure](/images/packer-azure/image-versions.png)

-I have created to versions in the above example.
+I have created two versions in the above example.

 To use the image in a build, specify the ID you want to create the VM from, providing the user or service principal who is creating the VM has reader access to the shared gallery, a VM will be created in the target subscription with that image.